2025 Results |

 the problems and resubmit the log.

-NOTE NEW DEADLINE OF 2 WEEKS!!
-The deadline for all submissions is February 21, 2021 at 2359 UTC or 6:59 PM EST.
+NOTE DEADLINE OF 2 WEEKS!!
+The deadline for all submissions is February 22, 2026 at 2359 UTC or 6:59 PM EST.

 Any software which automatically looks up call sign addresses is NOT to be used and any logs submitted in this format are not acceptable (Ham Radio Deluxe and N3FJP have this feature and it MUST be turned off!)
 Participants are expected to COPY ALL pertinent contest exchange information!
 If you have questions or issues with contest software, contact the Contest Manager at the above address, BEFORE the QSO Party.